-The Employees' Retirement System of the State of Hawaii ("ERS") was established by Chapter 88, Hawaii Revised Statutes ("HRS"), for the purpose of providing retirement allowances and other benefits for public employees.
-The Statewide program has a contributory and a non-contributory defined benefit program with over 74,000 active and inactive vested members, plus over 45,000 retirees and beneficiaries.
+The Employees' Retirement System of the State of Hawaii ("ERS") was established by Chapter 88, Hawaii Revised Statutes ("HRS") for the purpose of providing retirement allowances and other benefits for public employees.
+The statewide program has a contributory and a non-contributory defined benefit program with over 74,000 active and inactive vested members, as well as over 45,000 retirees and beneficiaries.
 There are five employers for the State and county employees, teachers, police officers, firefighters, judges and elected officials.

-Administration of the ERS falls under the policy and executive direction of a Board of Trustees with certain areas of administrative control vested in the State Department of Budget and Finance.
+Administration of the ERS falls under the policy and executive direction of a Board of Trustees with certain areas of administrative control vested in the State of Hawaii Department of Budget and Finance.

-ERS investment portfolio is valued at over \$15.0 billion as of December 31, 2016 and is managed by over 54 investment firms in a combination of separate and commingled accounts.
+The ERS investment portfolio is valued at over \$15 billion as of December 31, 2016 and is managed by 54 investment firms in a combination of separate and commingled accounts.
 Current asset classes include domestic equity, international equity, domestic fixed income, international fixed income, real estate, mortgage loans, alternative investments (including private placements, buyouts venture capital and restructuring loans) and timber farming.
-The Board of Trustees adopted a functional risk allocation framework in 2014 with current strategic targets as follows: Broad Growth 63%; Principal Protection 7%; Real Return 10%; Crisis Risk Offset 20%; Opportunities 0%; and Other 0%.
-The strategic allocations are expected to be achieved by 2020.
+The Board of Trustees adopted a functional risk allocation framework in 2014 with current strategic targets as follows: Broad Growth 66%; Principal Protection 7%; Real Return 7%; Crisis Risk Offset 20%; Opportunities 0%; and Other 0%.
+The ERS anticipates achieving strategic target risk class allocations by 2020.

-Additional information regarding the ERS's investments, including the ERS's Investment Policy, Guidelines and Procedures manual, is available on the ERS's website (http://ers.chawaii.gov) at the Investments tab.
+Additional investment information, regarding the ERS's investments, including the ERS's Investment Policy, Guidelines and Procedures manual, is available on the ERS website at: http://ers.ehawaii.gov/resources/financials.